Five Ways to Create a Better Connection with Your Partner

-Sometimes connections fade, because we live in a constantly negative atmosphere where we dwell and nag on our partner’s shortcomings or our perceived negative thoughts of them.
+Sometimes connections fade because we live in a constantly negative atmosphere where we dwell and nag on our partner’s shortcomings or our perceived negative thoughts of them.
 Let those go – focus on what you love about him or her.
 Changing your perspective for these times in reconnection will have an immediate effect on your intimacy and happiness.
 Focus on enjoying and cherishing each other.
-Remember why you feel in love in the first place and share those stories to reminisce with your partner.
+Remember why you fell in love in the first place and share those stories to reminisce with your partner.

 4.)
 Plan a “fun-tivity” together!